TL;DR

 This is where usage data becomes competitive positioning.
 If your deepest users are not using the product the way your homepage describes it, the homepage is wrong.
 And if your deepest users rely on one workflow that competitors make harder, slower, or riskier, that workflow is where the moat probably lives.

 Teams often overvalue uniqueness.
 They find a feature no competitor has and assume that feature is the moat.
-Usage data is one of the fastest ways to test whether uniqueness is commercially meaningful or just interesting.
+The better question is what that feature means to different segments once jobs, usage, and market context are combined.

 Pattern 4: The Strongest Read Comes From Triangulating Usage with JTBD and Kano

 Usage data on its own is incomplete.
 It shows behavior.
-It does not fully explain intention.
+It does not fully explain intention or feature meaning.
 That is why the best competitive read comes from combining it with customer-job analysis, feature classification, and explicit market comparison.

-In this case, the combination mattered.
+In practice, that combination changed the output.
 JTBD-style analysis showed which jobs dominated the customer base.
-Kano-style work showed which features looked like Must-Haves, Delighters, or segment-specific deal-breakers.
-The product DNA work showed which differentiators were truly rare and which were already starting to decay as competitors caught up.
+Kano-style work showed which features behaved like Must-Haves, Delighters, or segment-specific deal-breakers.
+Usage data showed which workflows repeated inside retained accounts.
+Competitive comparison showed which differentiators were genuinely rare, which were already decaying, and which competitor claims fell apart under inspection.

 That is a much better system than any one method alone.
 Usage tells you what is happening.
 JTBD helps explain what problem the customer thinks they hired the product for.
 Kano helps classify which features create table stakes, upgrade pressure, or moat.
 Competitor analysis adds the external reference layer.